boralyl/boralyl.github.io/_posts/2020-04-28-home-assistant-automation-inspiration.md

 image of what is playing.
 This causes the service to just see black, so the lights remain off.
 So I created a whitelist of apps that have DRM protection like Netflix.
 For these apps, it simply turns on a 50% white color.
-For all other apps it will start the service to match the light colors based on whats on the screen.
+For all other apps it will start the service to match the light colors based on what's on the screen.

 The last problem is with kodi.
 When the hyperion service starts it momentarily is in the foreground (even though you don't see it starting).
 This causes kodi